In this article:

 There are several types of situations in which you'd make an insurance claim, depending on your specific policy and what it covers.

 - Auto insurance: You'll typically file an auto insurance claim if you're involved in a car accident with another driver, your car is stolen, your car is damaged by a collision or natural disaster, or if you injure another person or damage their property with your car.
+Depending on the type of car insurance coverage you have, your insurance company will provide coverage details for the auto incident you were involved in.

 - Homeowners insurance: You might make a homeowners insurance claim if your home is damaged by a fire, windstorm, lightning or hail; if your home is burglarized or vandalized; or if someone is injured on your property (such as a guest who slips and falls in your kitchen).
 Homeowners insurance typically doesn't cover floods, earthquakes, landslides, sinkholes or sewer backups, but you can get separate coverage to protect against these risks.